TIPS FOR NON-PROFIT DIRECT MAIL

 - Coated stock weighs more and can cost additional dollars to mail

-- On brochures and folded mailers, remember that the mail goes through conveyer belts; the final fold is; any other folded edges to the right.
+- On brochures and folded mailers, remember that the mail goes through conveyor belts.
 If the fold is on top, 2 tabs are required on the bottom (1″ from each side).
 If the piece is stitched, the spine must be on the bottom.
-Remember, the piece has to stay closed to meet automated pricing discounts and to be delivered!
+Remember, the piece has to stay closed to meet automated pricing discounts and to be delivered.

 - Pay attention to dimensions.
 If a letter exceeds any of the maximum dimensions or weighs more than 3.5 ounces, it is priced at the next shape category.
 If a letter exceeds ¼” thickness, it would be priced as a large envelope or flat.

-- Watch out for postage surcharges for Non-machinable mail:
+- You need to watch out for postage surcharges for Non-machinable mail:

-- Pieces that are rigid or contain odd shaped items (keys, coins, pens)
+- Pieces that are rigid or contain odd shaped items.
+Examples are keys, coins, pens, magnets.

-- The delivery address is not parallel to the longest side of the mail piece (keep this in mind when designing invitations)
+- The delivery address is not parallel to the longest side of the mail piece.
+Make sure you keep this in mind when designing invitations.